jlord/open-data-guide/energy-utilization.md

 # Find your data.

 Unless you have a municipal power utility, you don't have these data.
 Your local utility, which has invested substantial resources in mechanisms for measuring energy for billing purposes has it.
 Accessing it for public purposes presents significant privacy issues.
-The US Department of Energy has issued a (white paper discussion these issues.)[http://energy.gov/sites/prod/files/gcprod/documents/Broadband_Report_Data_Privacy_10_5.pdf]
+The US Department of Energy has issued a [http://energy.gov/sites/prod/files/gcprod/documents/Broadband_Report_Data_Privacy_10_5.pdf](white paper discussion these issues.)

 # Decide how to format your data